CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 QUERY_FILE_LIST="/etc/postgres_exporter/96/queries_common.yml /etc/postgres_exporter/96/queries_per_db.yml /etc/postgres_exporter/96/queries_pg96.yml"
 ```

-As an another example, to include queries for PostgreSQL 10 as well as pgbackrest and bloat modify relevant `/etc/sysconfig/` file and update `QUERY_FILE_LIST`:
+As an another example, to include queries for PostgreSQL 10 as well as pgbackrest and bloat modify the relevant `/etc/sysconfig/` file and update `QUERY_FILE_LIST`:

 ```bash
 QUERY_FILE_LIST="/etc/postgres_exporter/10/queries_common.yml /etc/postgres_exporter/10/queries_per_db.yml /etc/postgres_exporter/10/queries_pg10.yml /etc/postgres_exporter/10/queries_bloat.yml /etc/postgres_exporter/10/queries_backrest.yml"
 ```

-For replica servers, the setup is the same except that the setup_pg##.sql file does not need to be run since writes cannot be done there and it was already run on the master.
+For replica servers, the setup is the same except that the setup_pg##.sql file does not need to be run since writes cannot be done there and it was already run on the primary.

 ###### Access Control: GRANT statements